Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Washington D.C.

-My best advice when it comes to visiting is to give yourself more than enough time to see everything and be prepared to walk.
-It feels as though every neighborhood, museum, and building has some sort of historical significance, and you’re going to want to see them all.
-The Smithsonian museums alone are going to keep you busy for quite a few afternoons.
-And, of course, if you plan on visiting in the spring, time your trip to see the famous cherry blossoms around Tidal Basin.
+My best advice for visiting is to allow yourself plenty of time to see everything and be prepared to walk.
+Every neighborhood, museum, and building has some historical significance, and you’ll want to see them all.
+The Smithsonian museums alone will keep you busy for several afternoons.
+And, of course, if you plan to visit in the spring, time your trip to coincide with the famous cherry blossoms around the Tidal Basin.

 There you have it!
 Some of the historic places in the U.S.A. to visit if you want to appreciate just how this country of ours was formed.
-From cities to former battlefields and more, there’s so much to see to learn more about this country!
+From cities to former battlefields and more, there’s so much to see to learn more about this country.

-1. I thought you’d have Williamsburg Va. on the list for sure, with the triangle area of historic places….we just came back from there last month, very updated museums & memorial weekend was very special honoring veterans & active duty.
+I thought you’d have Williamsburg Va. on the list for sure, with the triangle area of historic places….we just came back from there last month, very updated museums & memorial weekend was very special honoring veterans & active duty.

 Thanks for a great blog Samantha.